VillePajala/Professional-portfolio-site-with-angular/README.md

 A professional portfolio to showcase some of the things that I have done over the years.
 Site is now live at www.villepajala.com

+## features:

+* Fully Responsive - optimized for different screen sizes
+* Animated menus
+* Animated page load
+* Menu shows active page with an icon
+* some page's content is displayed as an accordion for easier navigation
+* Continuous integration set up with GitHub and Heroku

 ## Tech Used

 * Angular 7